techgaun/github-dorks/README.md

 # Github Dorks
+[Github search](https://github.com/search) is quite powerful and useful feature and can be used to search sensitive data on the repositories.
 Collection of github dorks that can reveal sensitive personal and/or organizational information such as private keys, credentials, authentication tokens, etc. This list is supposed to be useful for assessing security and performing pen-testing of systems.

 ### Contribution
 Please consider contributing the dorks that can reveal potentially senstive information in github.